JessicaGarson/Create-a-Personalized-Running-Plan/README.md

 This repository contains a simple code sample, creating a four-week plan to run a faster 5k.
 The example uses Elasticsearch to store your fitness data and [Ango](https://github.com/agno-agi/agno) to generate a fitness plan.
 To monitor your progress, you can send your plan to Notion.

+## Blog post
+You can find a blog post walking you through this example on [We ❤️ Open Source](https://allthingsopen.org/articles/step-by-step-guide-python-elasticsearch-agno-agentic-ai-create-running-plan).

 ## Prerequisites

 - The version of Python that is used is Python 3.12.1 but you can use any version of Python higher than 3.9.